-Marinated BBQ tofu is pan-fried and paired with creamy tahini coleslaw in this flavorful vegan sandwich.
+Tofu is marinated in barbecue sauce then pan-fried and paired with creamy tahini coleslaw in this flavorful vegan BBQ tofu sandwich.

 With spring comes all things outdoors, and with that comes all things barbecue.
-Barbecue is a big deal in the south, so BBQ tofu is the natural answer for a vegetarian Southerner.
+Barbecue is a big deal in the south, so BBQ tofu is the natural answer for a vegetarian who lives in Georgia.

 Because yes, BBQ is still possible without meat (which is why I also love making this shredded BBQ tofu)!

 It's actually so easy to make homemade BBQ tofu.
-And you can easily customize this recipe to make it your own, just as barbecue should be.
+And you can easily customize this recipe by using your favorite BBQ sauce, just as barbecue should be.

 The tofu is marinated in a simple 3-ingredient marinade that uses your favorite BBQ sauce, apple cider vinegar, and hot sauce.
 That means your tofu will be sweet, tangy, and just a little bit spicy!

-You'll also find this tofu in my BBQ tofu bowls (so good!).
+You'll also find this tofu in my BBQ tofu bowls, which are like a deconstructed version of this BBQ sandwich.

 Use your favorite sweet barbecue sauce for the marinade.
 Or try out my favorite homemade sweet and spicy vegan BBQ sauce for a classic brown sugar sauce.